 Problems in Philosophy and Physics

-Here we review some great questions of philosophy for which modern physical science and information philosophy now provide us with the possibility of fuller understanding, if not plausible and practical solutions to problems known for millennia.
+Here we review some great questions of philosophy for which modern physical science and information philosophy now provide us with the possibility of fuller understanding, if not plausible and practical solutions to problems that have been known for millennia.

 Several of these are problems that 20th-century philosophers like Ludwig Wittgenstein labeled "philosophical puzzles" or Bertrand Russell called "pseudo-problems."
 Analytic language philosophers thought many of these problems could be "dis-solved," revealing them to be conceptual errors caused by the misuse of language.
 Analytical philosopher Gilbert Ryle called them "category mistakes" that could be avoided by more careful "conceptual analysis."
-His analysis of the "concept of mind" concluded that a metaphysical immaterial mind simply could not exist.
+For example, his critical analysis of the "concept of mind" concluded that a "metaphysical" - an immaterial - mind simply could not exist.
 Using the new methodology of information philosophy, these classic problems are now back under consideration as genuinely important, analyzable and potentially soluble in terms of information.
+Although it is neither matter nor energy, immaterial information can interact causally with the more familiar contents of the physical world.
+Information philosophy explains how "an idea can move a mountain."
 Note that the goal of information philosophy is not to remove a problem from philosophy once it is solved.
 To be sure, where scientists seek solutions, philosophers prefer problems, ones that are teachable as problems.
-These attitudes only serve to prevent progress in philosophy.
+While understandably necessary for the professional philosopher, these attitudes only serve to prevent progress in philosophy.
 Bertrand Russell was simply wrong when he said "what science cannot discover, mankind cannot know," and